Emergencies

 Suicide Prevention in the United States

-- 988 Suicide & Crisis Lifeline, Call and Text 988 for Free Mental Health Support
+- 988 Suicide and Crisis Lifeline, Call and Text 988 for Free Mental Health and Crisis Support 24/7

 - For Spanish speakers: 1-800-273-8255 then press 2